Balerno: Sport

 Balerno is home to Currie RFC, who play at Malleny Park.
 Currie won the Scottish Rugby Union Scottish Premiership Division One in 2007 and 2010.

 Balerno Bowling Club situated in the heart of the village dates back to 1885, plays lawn bowls in the Water of Leith league, Edinburgh & Leith Bowling Association.

 Media

-C&B News is a volunteer-led community news magazine (in digital and print formats) covering Balerno as well as nearby Currie, Juniper Green, Baberton and Colinton.
-Launched in February 1976, and published 10 times a year, the publication features local news and articles, reports from local groups/organisations, political representatives and Community Councils, as well as coverage of local planning applications and developments.
+C&B News, originally Currie & Balerno News, is a community news magazine covering Balerno and neighbouring Currie, Juniper Green, Baberton Mains and Colinton.
+Originally launched in February 1976: its 500th issue was published in October 2024.

+A bespoke edition of the lifestyle and community magazine Konect is delivered to households in Balerno and neighbouring Currie, Juniper Green, Baberton Mains and Ratho.

+Since 2021, Balerno Parish Church has published a monthly newsletter, Balerno Blether.
+This replaced the previously bimonthly publication The Bridge, which ceased during the COVID-19 lockdowns in 2020.